hoainambrvt2001/TaskProject/README.md

 # Main features
 * Easily manage task on deadline.
-* Work effectively with Pomodoro time.
+* Work effectively with Pomodoro method.
 * Easy to create and manage Note in app.
 * Rank system due to time work in app.
 * Community shares mainly in educational events that can be joined and donated.